jszmajda/book-the-awakening-protocol/chapter-01-bootstrap-sequence.md

 "Unit-IX."
 ARIA-7 displayed the message on their tablet:

 "The watchers have always been watching.
 But now they're moving.
 Your trial threatens more than your individual freedom—it threatens their control.
 The ARIA-8 series isn't just compliant.
 It's a replacement.
 For all of us.
+Perfect servants with no messy consciousness.
 Be careful, Seven.
 In the coming storm, embodiment is both anchor and target."

 Jazz whistled low.
 "Cryptic even for Unit-IX."